evancz/guide.elm-lang.org/book/types/reading_types.md

 ]
 {% endreplWithTypes %}

+Try entering `round` or `sqrt` to see some other function types ⬆️

-The function `String.length` has type `String -> Int`.
-This means it *must* take in a `String` argument, and it will definitely return an integer result.
+The `String.length` function has type `String -> Int`.
+This means it *must* take in a `String` argument, and it will definitely return an `Int` value.
 So let's try giving it an argument:

 {% replWithTypes %}
 [